rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 git checkout 3.0.0
 ```
 !!! tip "Information"
-    We changed the repository branch to have access to Netbox version 4.1.11.
+    We changed the repository branch to access version 4.1.11 of Netbox.

-!!! tip "Tip"
+!!! tip "Hint"
     All commands below will be executed inside the root directory of netbox `netbox-docker/`.

 ### :material-text-box: **2.2. plugin_requirements.txt**
-This file contains a list of Netbox plugins (as PyPO Python packages) that should be installed during the Docker image build.
+This file contains a list of Netbox plugins (as PyPI Python packages) that should be installed during the Docker image build.

 Execute the following command to write the package inside the `plugin_requirements.txt` file.